churchil15/Pocket-French/README.md

 # Pocket-French
-A simple Android Application which can be used to learn basic French pronunciations like numbers, colors, phrases, and family members.
+A simple Android Application which can be used by students to learn basic French pronunciations by just a few clicks.

 I started preparing this App when I was learning about navigation from one activity to another in android.
 Basically this was the first app in which I started using the concept of explicit intent.
 Usually in basic android